 Application Please read this document Here in order to find out about financial support, required documents and the selection procedure.
 Applications are encouraged from candidates with a keen interest in doing basic research in areas like:

-The deadline for applications will be November 1st, 2019.
-The selection symposium for selected candidates will take place in February 2019 at the Max Planck Campus in Tübingen, Germany.
+The 2019 online application has closed.
+Interviews for selected candidates will take place on January 27-28, 2020 at the Max Planck Campus in Tübingen, Germany.
+Next chance to apply: 2020.

 The Max Planck ETH Center for Learning Systems (CLS) invites all associated PhD fellows of the center to apply for CLS Exchange Fellowships.
 This program will allow highly motivated PhD students with excellent track records to spend 3-12 months at the other institution, ETH Zurich and MPI Tübingen/Stuttgart, respectively.
 Fellowships will be remunerated through employment contracts subjected to the rules of the host institution meanwhile you are on leave from your home institution.
 The aim is to foster cross-institutional collaborations within the center and to create an added value for the PhD students.